The Period of Study

 These webpages highlight some of the more important points in the course, but they are no substitute for reading the book and the ancients themselves.
 The most efficient way to do well in the course is to do the reading and ask questions when you don't understand.
 This almost always works.
 And if it doesn't, come see me in office hours so we can fix the problem.

 To make the webpages presentable, I have not highlighted every link.
 In particular, I have not highlighted links to less central information; however, if something is in need of further explanation, there is a fair chance that I have linked to the explanation even if the link itself is not highlighted.
 Hovering uncovers the link by changing the color of the text from black to blue.
 (So, for example, in the "Texts for the Course" section above, 'supplementary' is a link.)

 I welcome suggestions for additional pages and links, as well as for changes to existing ones.
 Please report broken links and other problems, such as typos.
 I know there are typos in the book and on the website, but I have trouble finding them.
 I appreciate your help in improving the website, and it counts as class participation.

 If you have a question, and you should have questions, please ask me in lecture or post a question.
 Asking questions is a good way to learn.
 It also helps the class, since someone is probably wondering the same thing.
 If someone asks, I can direct my remarks to the point in question.

 Please keep in mind that if I disagree with something you say about ancient philosophy, you should not think automatically that I am right and you are wrong.
 If you think you are right, argue for your point.
 Arguments in philosophy are good.
-They serve to make the issues in question clearer, and of course that is the goal.
+They serve to clarify the issues in question.

 Thomas A. Blackson